ChrisLaFumee/ChrisLaFumee/README.md

 - My goal is to complete the TripleTen Bootcamp by March and advance into a Tech Career!

-- I currently am efficient in HTML/CSS, JavaScript, Git, GitHub, VSCode, and  Figma.
+- Currently efficient in HTML/CSS, JavaScript, Git, GitHub, VSCode, and  Figma.